explosion/spaCy/website/docs/usage/visualizers.md

 | `kb_url_template` | Optional template to construct the KB url for the entity to link to.
 Expects a python f-string format with single field to fill in ~~Optional[str]~~                    |
 | `colors`          | Color overrides.
 Entity types should be mapped to color names or values. ~~Dict[str, str]~~ |

-Because spans can be stored across different `spans_key`, you need to supply which key should displaCy render (with `sc` as the default).
+Because spans can be stored across different keys in `doc.spans`, you need to specify which one displaCy should use with `spans_key` (`sc` is the default).

 > #### Options example
 >